Chris Pratt Slams Trolls With A Shockingly Bony Photo: ‘Body Shaming Hurts’

 From there, Pratt continued the guessing game, adding three more versions of the game.
 For each of the three meals, Pratt posted himself eating sashimi, a diet-breaking olive oil pistachio cake, and a very healthy red apple.

-As might be expected the Jurassic World star came back to Instagram to find a number of his followers criticizing him for losing too much weight, going so far as to tell Chris that he looks “skeletal” in his pictures.
+As might be expected, the Jurassic World star came back to Instagram to find a number of his followers criticizing him for losing too much weight, going so far as to tell Chris that he looks “skeletal” in his pictures.
 Not one to take body shaming without firing back, Mr. Pratt responded with his usual blend of humor and fact.

 Pratt seemed to use the opportunity to draw attention to the upcoming Jurassic World sequel, posting the unattached skull of a T-Rex in response to the criticism of his weight.